Bosnian farmers to lose lifeline to political paralysis

 A U.S.-brokered peace deal ended the fighting in 1995 but only after 100,000 civilians died.

-To do so it split the country into two autonomous, ethnically-based regions so decentralized and unwieldy that Bosnia barely functions at the state level.
+To do so it split the country into two autonomous, ethnically-based regions so decentralised and unwieldy that Bosnia barely functions at the state level.

 While the Bosnian Muslims want to streamline and integrate the state, the Bosnian Serbs are fiercely protective of the autonomy they enjoy as enshrined in the Dayton peace deal.